parnasos/parnasos/README.md

 After a long career in the world of social entrepreneurship, training and sustainable design, I decided to broaden my sights and discover the horizons of the IT sector.

-- 🔭 I’m currently working on [my portfolio to keep] discovering and failing ;)
+- 🔭 I’m currently working on my portfolio discovering and failing ;)

 - 🌱 I’m currently learning **Agile and Scrum methodology and gambling with JS and React**